ISPCAN International Congress Qatar 2020

-The abstract submission deadline is September 16th, 2019.
+DEADLINES: The abstract submission deadline is October 26, 2019.

 - Abstracts should be 350 words or less.
 You can return to the system to edit until you “Submit”.
 Data or methods for both research and practice must be shared.
 Key takeaways for audience must be included.